marado/ICT-EU/README.md

 and parses it.

 ### Usage
 This was written having UNIX-based systems in mind.
 This usage section assumes you are in such a system (GNU/Linux; MacOS; etc.).
 Suggestions on how to enhance this section on other systems are welcome.

 Dependencies:
-* Wget;
+* Wget
 * html2text.

 The following steps assume you have a clone of this repository on your system.

 1. Open a terminal;
 2. Go to the directory where this repository is;
-3. Type ‘sh ICT-EU.sh’;
+3. Type ``sh ICT-EU.sh``;
 4. A new CSV file called final.csv was created in the directory.

-### Known issues

-While this script is meant to work on both GNU/Linux and Mac OS systems, it seems that the output is malformed in Mac OS X.